martynvhouten/Remcura/README.md

 ## White-label Customization

-MedStock Pro is designed to be easily white-labeled for different clients:
+Remcura is designed to be easily white-labeled for different clients:

 1. **Branding**: Update logos, colors, and app names in the configuration
 2. **Language**: Add new language files in `src/i18n/`